techvmuppa/devops/README.md

-# devops
+# DevOps Master
-This repository helps you to become a zero to hero in  devops.
+This repository helps you to become a master in DevOps.